MicrosoftDocs/learn/learn-pr/wwl/get-started-lakehouses/includes/3-work-lakehouse.md

 You create and configure a new Lakehouse in the Data Engineering workload.
 Each lakehouse produces three named items in the Fabric-enabled workspace:

 - **Lakehouse** is the lakehouse storage and metadata, where you interact with files, folders, and table data.
-- **Semantic model (default)** is an automatically created data model based on the tables in the lakehouse.
+- **Semantic model (default)** is an automatically created semantic model based on the tables in the lakehouse.
 Power BI reports can be built from the semantic model.
 - **SQL analytics endpoint** is a read-only SQL analytics endpoint through which you can connect and query data with Transact-SQL.

 ![Screenshot of the three Lakehouse items as described.](../media/lakehouse-items.png)